sjackman/white-spruce-organelles-paper/README.md

 Mitochondrion
 -------------

+### Assembly

+The mitochondrial genome was assembled into 78 scaffolds (223 contigs, permitting gaps less than 500 bp) with a scaffold N50 of 519 kbp (contig N50 of 157 kbp).
+The largest scaffold is 519 kbp.
+The assembly metrics are shown in [table 1][].

+### Annotation

-The mitochondrial genome contains 60 protein coding genes and 27 transfer RNA (tRNA) genes, shown in figure 2.
+The mitochondrial genome contains 54 protein coding (mRNA) genes, 27 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in figure 2.

 ![Figure 2: Mitochondrial genes](mt-annotation.png)

 **Figure 2**: The annotated mitochondrial genome, which was annotated using [MAKER-P][maker] and plotted using [OGDRAW][ogdraw].

-Simple repeats and the LTR Copia and Gypsy are the most common repeats found in the mitochondrial genome, shown in figure 3.
+Repeats compose 391 kbp (6.5%) of the mitochondrial genome.
+Simple repeats, the LINE Jockey and the LTR Copia and Gypsy are the most common repeats, shown in figure 3.

 ![Figure 3: Mitochondrial repeats](mt-repeats.png)

 **Figure 3**: Repetitive sequence of the mitochondrial genome

+### Comparative genomics

+The putative mitochondrial sequences of the white spruce and Norway spruce show high sequence similarity, over 98% nucleotide identity, but only 60% of the Norway spruce putative mitochondrial sequences are covered by alignments of the white spruce sequences.

 Conclusion
 ==========